-Here we have featured some of the best helmets for when you are on a budget.
+Here we have featured some of the best budget mountain bike helmets for when you are wanting an inexpensive lid.
 But in saying this, these helmets are by no means cheap.
 By this, I mean they aren’t skimping on your safety nor your comfort.
-All helmets meet the US and global safety standards and feature anti-rotational systems, which we believe should be made mandatory in helmets these days.

 Essentials For a Helmet

-The more expensive helmets have had more time put into the design, optimizing the safety to ventilation ratio, and the additional features such as goggle or camera compatibility.
-But if you aren’t needing a specialized, customized lid that the professionals are riding with, something a little more basic will still protect your head in the case of a collision.
+The more expensive helmets have had more time put into optimizing the safety, comfort and ventilation.
+But if you aren’t needing a specialized lid, something a little more basic will still protect your head in the case of a collision.

 These are so important that we genuinely believe that it should become mandatory in international helmet safety standards.
 Pretty much a helmet without one of these systems will only protect your brain if you happened to be lifted into the air and dropped on your head at a right angle to the ground.
-Any sort of angle in that, and it will no longer be protecting your brain from injury.
-And coming from experience crashes where you fall directly on the top of your head doesn’t actually ever happen.
+Coming from experience, crashes where you fall directly on the top of your head don’t actually ever happen.

-The most common anti-rotational system is called MIPS (Multi-directional Impact System) and features in most of the helmets we have listed here.
-Others include SPIN, 360 Turbine, Wavecel, and Koroyd, which all act in similar ways preventing the brain from damaging during a collision.
+The most common anti-rotational system is called MIPS (Multi-directional Impact System).
+It features in most of the helmets we have listed here.
+Others include SPIN, 360 Turbine, Wavecel, and Koroyd.
+These all act in similar ways preventing the brain from damaging during a collision.

-Here we have listed the best helmets under $110.
-Prices vary between $60 to $110, but all helmets have an anti-rotational system, meet the current helmet safety standards, and we would happily ride with them ourselves.
+Here we have listed the best budget mountain helmets under $110.
+Prices vary between $60 to $110, but all helmets have an anti-rotational system and exceed the current helmet safety standards.

 Giro Fixture MIPS Review